 When using VPC Service Controls, it can be difficult to determine the impact to your environment when a service perimeter is created or modified.
-With dry run mode, you can better understand the impact of enabling VPC Service Controls and changes to perimeters in existing environments.
+With dry run mode, you can better understand the effect of enabling VPC Service Controls and changes to perimeters in existing environments.

 Determining the impact that changes to existing service perimeters will have.